DefinitionThis section has been translated automatically.

 - So-called.
 Angiokeratomas (etiopathogenetically unrelated)

 Classification according to haemodynamic criteria (low-flow and high-flow lesions):

-- Low-flow: Capillary (e.g. nevus flammeus) and lymphatic malformations(lymphangiomas) show little or no flow velocity.
+- Low-flow: Capillary (e.g., nevus flammeus) and lymphatic malformations(lymphangiomas) show low or no flow velocities.

 You might also be interested in